-The guidance was issued at the request of a handful of companies that were developing a new business model -- "online program management" companies (OPMs).
-The Department argued in its guidance that "the independence of the third party (both as a corporate matter and as a decision maker) from the institution that provides the actual teaching and educational services is a significant safeguard against the abuses the Department has seen..."
+The guidance was issued at the request of a handful of companies that were developing a new business model: online program management companies (OPMs).
+ED argued in its guidance that "the independence of the third party (both as a corporate matter and as a decision maker) from the institution that provides the actual teaching and educational services is a significant safeguard against the abuses the Department has seen...."

-Today, the OPM industry is a multi-billion dollar one.
-In exchange for the OPM bearing the start-up costs of an online program, institutions often contract with OPMs for between 40 and 65 percent of all tuition revenue from the program, with some OPMs charging as much as 80 percent of revenue.
-Moreover, some contracts obtained by The Century Foundation and other cases that have become public indicate that such arrangements do not always maintain the required independence of the OPM as a decisionmaker, with cases in which OPMs have control over curriculum decisions, admissions standards, and more.
+Today, OPMs are a multi-billion-dollar industry.
+In exchange for the OPM bearing the start-up costs of an online program, institutions often pay OPMs between 40% and 65% of tuition revenue from the recruited students, with some OPMs charging as much as 80% of revenue.
+Moreover, some contracts obtained by The Century Foundation and arrangements that have been made public showed that OPMs and institutions do not always maintain the required independence of the OPM as a decision-maker.
+In some instances, OPMs have control over curriculum decisions, admissions standards, and more.
 Given the growing number of institutions partnering with OPMs, some have called for the rescission or revision of the bundled services guidance, more caution on the part of institutions of higher education, and/or heightened transparency into OPM contracts.
-Despite these concerns, institutions, such as Schreiner University and the University of California-Berkeley, have successfully introduced new academic programs in partnership with OPMs.
+Despite these concerns, institutions such as Schreiner University and the University of California, Berkeley, have successfully introduced new academic programs in partnership with OPMs.

-In April of 2022, the Government Accountability Office (GAO) released a report on the prevalence of OPM agreements and examined the Department of Education's ability to assess whether OPM arrangements complied with the incentive compensation rules.
-GAO found that the Department's instructions to auditing agencies and colleges are inadequate and, as a result, it does not obtain sufficient information to evaluate compliance.
-GAO recommended that the Department provide additional direction for auditors when they ask about OPM contracts and additional guidance to colleges to be prepared to answer those questions as well as to share OPM contracts with auditors and Education Department staff.
-ED agreed with GAO's recommendations and plans to make changes accordingly.
+In April 2022, GAO released a report on the prevalence of OPM agreements and examined ED's ability to assess whether OPM arrangements complied with the incentive compensation rules.
+GAO found that ED's instructions to auditing agencies and colleges were inadequate and, as a result, it had not obtained sufficient information to evaluate compliance.
+GAO recommended that ED provide additional direction for auditors when they ask about OPM contracts and provide additional guidance to colleges so they are prepared to answer OPM-related questions and share OPM contracts with auditors and ED staff.